sparkfabrik/company-playbook/content/tools-and-policies/github-copilot.md

 5. Review: This policy will be reviewed periodically and updated as needed to ensure its effectiveness and relevance.

-1/ By following these guidelines, companies can ensure that GitHub Copilot is used appropriately and effectively while maintaining data security.
+6. By following these guidelines, companies can ensure that GitHub Copilot is used appropriately and effectively while maintaining data security.

 ## How to request a subscription

-Github Copilot subscriptions must be requested through the internal slack account `#github-copilot-program`, you will be requested to confirm to have read and understood the usage policy.
+Github Copilot subscriptions must be requested through the internal slack account `#copilot-program-2023`, you will be requested to confirm to have read and understood the usage policy.

 As the subscription will be made through our Github Organization, your already existing Copilot subscriptions (if any on the same account) will be automatically cancelled and reimbursed from Github, you’ll be informed in any case of the new activated subscription.

+## Refunding of a previously purchased subscription

+If you have already purchased the personal Github Copilot subscription, when the new Organization subscription will be attached to your Github account, Github will refund you for the unused portion of the subscription.
+You can request a refund for the partial paid subscription using the dedicated platform for employees refunds, only if it was previously approved as a company expense.